-The Public Works Department's Stormwater Division inspects private and commercial construction projects for erosion and sedimentation control for roadways and stormwater facilities that will be maintained by the City.
-The City Inspector will also monitor ongoing construction.
+The Public Works Department’s Stormwater Division inspects private and commercial construction projects for erosion and sedimentation control for roadways and stormwater facilities that will be maintained by the City.
+The City Inspector will also monitor ongoing City projects and construction.
 For further information, call (904) 247-5834.

 All resurfacing work, including large patches and overlays, are done by contractors under the supervision of the Streets and Maintenance Division.

 Anytime you are excavating or constructing anything in the City's right-of-way, you will need a Right-of-Way Permit and a Revocable Encroachment Agreement.
 For questions about permitting, contact the Building Department at (904) 247-5826.

 All development plans should be submitted to the Building Department at City Hall.
 For more information, call (904) 247-5826.